DC Officially Unveils the New Female Batman - And She Looks Great

 DC Comics

-While it closely resembles Batgirl's classic suit, it seems that this alternate-future version has a more tech forward Bat-suit that potentially has hologram tech and other advanced weaponry that could rival the original Dark Knight.
-The design is much sleeker and better than Bruce's because the story visualizes her as a better Batman in an alternate future.
+While it closely resembles Batgirl's classic suit, this alternate-future version features a more tech-forward Bat-suit, potentially with hologram tech and other advanced weaponry that could rival the original Dark Knight.
+The design is much sleeker and better than Bruce's, because the story visualizes her as a better Batman in an alternate future.

 Stephanie Brown